redis/redis-doc/topics/internals-sds.md

     sdsnewlen("redis", 5);

-This creates a new variable of type `struct sdshdr` allocating memory for _len_ and _free_ fields as well as for the _buf_ character array.
+This creates a new variable of type `struct sdshdr` allocating memory for `len` and `free` fields as well as for the `buf` character array.

     sh = zmalloc(sizeof(struct sdshdr)+initlen+1); // initlen is length of init argument.

-After `sdsnewlen` succesfully creates a Redis string the result is something like:
+After `sdsnewlen` successfully creates a Redis string the result is something like:

     -----------
     |5|0|redis|
     -----------
     ^   ^
     sh  sh->buf

-`sdsnewlen` returns sh->buf to the caller.
+`sdsnewlen` returns `sh->buf` to the caller.

 What do you do if you need to free the Redis string pointed by `sh`?